 A week after the first surgery, she returned to the Cardiac Catheterization Lab to have three more stents inserted in her coronary arteries.
 After discharge, she sought care with James Muller, MD, a Brigham cardiologist, and saw him regularly as she underwent cardiac rehabilitation.

-A potential risk for sudden cardiac death, she received a LifeVest® wearable cardioverter defibrillator (WCD) that continuously monitored her heart and would deliver a shock had she experienced a life-threatening arrythmia.
+A potential risk for sudden cardiac death, she received a LifeVest® wearable cardioverter defibrillator (WCD) that continuously monitored her heart and would deliver a shock had she experienced a life-threatening arrhythmia.
 After two months of negative echocardiograms, her LifeVest was removed.

 Regaining Full Cardiac Function